1. What Types of Roof Damage Exists?

 3. How Do I Know if I Need to File an Insurance Claim?

 There are several things you’ll want to know before calling your insurance company.
 Before filing a claim it’s important to see if the damage warrants filing a claim.
 Many times the damage is partial and only requires a small repair.
 Upon our initial inspection, we will tell you whether or not the damage is extensive enough to warrant filing a claim.
 If the damage is less than your deductible we will write an estimate on site and give it to you.
 If the damage is significant and requires a full roof replacement it will be time to file a claim together over the phone.
 Your insurance company will then send an adjuster to inspect the damages onsite.
-The most important thing you can do as a homeowner at this point is to make it clear to your insurance company you want representation onsite by Absolute Roofing.
+The most important thing you can do as a homeowner at this point is to make it clear to your insurance company you want representation onsite by your roofing contractor.
 Most of the time we agree on the scope of damage but it’s incredibly beneficial for you the homeowner to have an extra set of eyes helping to hold your insurance adjuster accountable as well.
 The adjuster will provide you with a full report detailing the total storm damage done to your property and an estimated cost to fully restore your property to its original pre-storm condition.

 4. How do I file a Claim?